Are you in the process of ordering a custom wire harness?

 2.American Wire Gage (AWG)

 American Wire Gage (AWG) is a system of standardizing wire and cable measurement.
 AWG refers to the cross-sectional area of a wire.
-In the case of round wires, it’s the radius of the wire.
+In the case of round cables, it’s the radius of the wire.

 You can have wires as small as AWG 40 and as large as AWG 0000 (4/0).
 The higher the AWG, the lower is the diameter of the wire.